 Once you have set up your WordPress site, the next step is to configure it.
-This step is explained in the next article in the WordPress Traffic Blueprint series.
+This step is addressed in the next article in the series.

-- Web Traffic Blueprint Part Three – A Complete Guide To Increasing Your Website Traffic Automatically
+- WordPress Web Site Traffic Blueprint Part 3 – Discover How To Attract More Website Traffic For Your Business

-This article is part of an article series designed to help you learn how to grow your business online inexpensively using a WordPress-powered website or blog and proven online marketing methods.
+This article is part of a comprehensive series of articles aimed at helping you learn how to grow your business online cost-effectively with a WordPress-powered website or blog and proven online marketing strategies.

-Get Notified When New WordPress Tutorials Are Published – Subscribe Using The Form Below!
+Get Notified When New Tutorials Are Published – Subscribe To WPCompendium.org!